Littlewood-Paley theorem, Nikolskii inequality, Besov spaces, Fourier and spectral multipliers on graded Lie groups: Introduction

 In this paper we are interested in advancing the notions and results of harmonic analysis in the setting of graded Lie groups, building up on the fundamental book \cite{FE} of Folland and Stein, as well as on more recent developments over the decades, in particular summarised in the recent book \cite{FR2} by V\'eronique Fischer and the second author.
 Indeed, as it was pointed out by Folland and Stein, the setting of homogeneous groups is ideal for the distillation of those results of harmonic analysis that depend only on the group and dilation structures of the underlying space, while the setting of graded Lie groups allows one to also use the techniques coming from the theory of partial differential operators.
 The difference between the classes of nilpotent, homogeneous and graded Lie groups is rather small, with the majority of nilpotent Lie groups allowing for a compatible graded structure, see \cite[Chapter 3]{FR2} for a detailed explanation.
 In particular, this setting includes the class of stratified groups (\cite{folland_75}) when the Rockland operator can be chosen to be the sub-Laplacian.
 We also mention that general Rockland operators on graded Lie groups naturally appear when one is dealing with questions concerning general partial differential operators on manifolds, as their liftings following the celebrated lifting procedure of Rothschild and Stein \cite{RS}.

 Summarising the research of this paper, here we obtain the following results:

 \begin{itemize} \item establish the Nikolskii (or the reverse H\"older) inequality in the setting of graded Lie groups in terms of its homogeneous dimension.
-We believe such a result to be new already on stratified groups, and even on the Heisenberg group; \item prove the Littlewood-Paley theorem on graded Lie groups for the dyadic decompositions associated to positive Rockland operators; \item investigate homogeneous and inhomogeneous Besov spaces in terms of Rockland operators and prove their embedding properties.
+We believe such a result to be new already on stratified groups, and even on the Heisenberg group; \item prove the Littlewood-Paley theorem on graded Lie groups for the dyadic decomposition associated to positive Rockland operators; \item investigate homogeneous and inhomogeneous Besov spaces in terms of Rockland operators and prove their embedding properties.
 We show that the Besov spaces in this context are also the interpolation spaces between Sobolev spaces, and prove that they are independent of a particular choice of the Rockland operator used to define them.
 We also prove their embedding properties with the usual (locally defined) Besov spaces on $\mathbb R^n$; \item apply these results to establish multiplier theorems for spectral and Fourier multipliers in Besov spaces on graded Lie groups.
-More precisely, we prove a Marcinkiewicz type theorem for spectral multipliers on $L^{p}$ and on Besov spaces.
-We also give negative results on the boundedness of invariant operators in Besov spaces.
+More precisely, we give negative results on the boundedness of invariant operators in Besov spaces.
 For Fourier multipliers, we show that the boundedness between $L^{p}$-spaces implies the boundedness on Besov spaces and give several applications of this result to Fourier multipliers using H\"ormander-Mihlin type and other theorems in this setting. \end{itemize}

 Nikolskii-type inequalities, following the usual terminology, are, roughly speaking, inequalities between different metrics of the same function (usually trigonometric polynomials).
 Nikolskii \cite{Nik1} in 1951 proved the inequalities for $1\leq p\leq q\leq \infty$: